grannycart/grannycart.github.io/junk-drawer/junk-drawer.md

 * Here is a [pdf version](./grand-jury-notes.pdf).

 ## [Biblography](http://grannycart.net/bibliography/)
-Most everything I ever read.
+Most everything I ever read (listed in bibtex format).
 Praise for good work, and complaints and arguments against the bad work.